-• On September 3, 2019, CEMEX Colombia was notified of the affirmative resolution issued by Corantioquia's Directive Council, the regional environmental authority ("Corantioquia"), regarding the approval for the subtraction from the Integrated Management District ("IMD") of the Alicante River's Canyon.
-The commissioning of the Maceo Plant and the conclusion of the access road remain suspended until the modification of the environmental license to expand limestone production up to 990 thousand tons per year, which request was filed by CI Calizas before Corantioquia on June 17, 2020, admitted for processing on July 2, 2020 and which resolution remained pending.
-Regarding the permits to conclude the construction of several sections of the access road, on November 10, 2020, Maceo's municipality issued an authorization of Road Infrastructure Intervention and on December 11, 2020 issued a decree declaring the access road of public interest; required authorizations to both, build the access road and acquire the any required land.
-In respect to the modification of the approval for the subtraction of the Maceo Plant from the IMD; which was endorsed by Maceo's municipality on August 29, 2020, which allows for an industrial and mining use compatible with the project.
-CEMEX Colombia continues to address these issues as soon as possible and limits its activities to those for which it has the relevant authorizations.
+- On September 3, 2019, CEMEX Colombia was notified of the affirmative resolution issued by Corantioquia's Directive Council, the regional environmental authority ("Corantioquia"), regarding the approval for the subtraction from the Integrated Management District ("IMD") of the Alicante River's Canyon.
+Likewise, on February 16, 2021, Corantioquia notified CI Calizas of the modification of the environmental license by means of the Company may extract up to 990 thousand tons of minerals (clay and limestone) and may produce up to 1,500,000 metric tons of cement per year, requiring in addition, the modification of the Program of Works and Projects (PWP) of the mining title that is currently in progress in the Secretary of Mines of the Antioquia's Government, condition that was timely resolved in a favorable manner for the company through authorization issued by that entity on April 8, 2021.
+As of the date of approval of the financial statements, the Company collaborates with the authorities to expand the mineral extraction license mentioned above so the approved 1,500,000 tons can be produced from Maceo's own quarry without the need to bring minerals from other locations. - Regarding the permits to conclude the construction of several sections of the access road, on November 10, 2020, Maceo's municipality issued an authorization of Road Infrastructure Intervention and on December 11, 2020 issued a decree declaring the access road of public interest; required authorizations to both, build the access road and acquire the any required land.
+In respect to the modification of the permitted use of land where the project is located, there is a favorable opinion from Corantioquia regarding the change of the use of land considering the approval for the subtraction of the Maceo Plant from the IMD; which was endorsed by Maceo's municipality on August 29, 2020, which allows for an industrial and mining use compatible with the project.
+With the obtention of the modification to the environmental license, which constitutes an important milestone to achieve the future operation of the Maceo Plant, the start-up remains subject mainly to the construction of the access road, and the expansion of environmental and mining permits that allow production of up to 1.5 million tons, nonetheless, as of the date of approval of the financial statements the Company cannot establish with exactitude the date of conclusion of said access road.
+CEMEX Colombia continues to work to address these issues as soon as possible and limits its activities to those for which it has the relevant authorizations.